nait-dmit/styleguides/html/semantics.md

 ## The `<h1> – <h6>` Elements

 More research is needed.
-It seems these tags no longer effect SEO like they used to, and apparently it is appropriate to start your heirarchy over in each sectioning element of the page. (i.e., each new section starts with an `<h1>` tag)
+It seems these tags no longer effect SEO like they used to, and it is appropriate to start your heirarchy over in each sectioning element of the page. (i.e., each new section starts with an `<h1>` tag)

 ## Presentational Elements Worth Noting

 The bold `<b>` and italicize `<i>` tags refer to visual presentation and should be avoided; this should be handled by the CSS instead.
-However, to have a selection of text look bold and have emphasis use a `strong` and an `em` tag instead where appropriate.
+However, to have a selection of text look bold and have emphasis use a `<strong>` and an `<em>` tag instead where appropriate.

 ## The `<br/>` Tag